validatorjs/validator.js/README.md

 [Become a sponsor](https://opencollective.com/validatorjs#sponsor)

-Thank you to the people who have already contributed
+Thank you to the people who have already contributed:

 <a href="graphs/contributors"><img src="https://opencollective.com/validatorjs/contributors.svg?width=890" /></a>

 ## Validators